mraible/mongock-docs/content/pages/quick-start.md

 ```

-<p class="tipAlt">This assumes we have already added the relevant Spring and Springdata libraries.</p>
+<p class="successAlt">This assumes we have already added the relevant Spring and Springdata libraries.</p>

 ### 2. Create our changeLog